Duncan-Britt/Splice-Lang/README.md

 </script>
 ```

-Make sure to also link to a file containing the Splice JavaScript engine before linking to JS files which utilize Splice.
+Make sure to also link to a file containing the Splice engine before linking to JS files which utilize Splice.

 ```html
 <head>